-Grosvenor Place Dental Practice is now seeing patients for Extreme Emergencies only.
+Grosvenor Place Dental Practice is now seeing patients for some routine treatment and our hygienist will be returning to work in September.

 Brushing your teeth twice a day should be a very important part of your dental routine.
 There are many reasons to brush your teeth twice a day, some of them are common knowledge and some of them aren't.
 We go through ten of the most important reasons below: